glouppe/info8010-deep-learning/lecture7.md

 .center.width-90[![](figures/lec7/transformer-decoding-1.gif)]

 The encoders start by processing the input sequence.
-The output of the top encoder is then transformed into a set of attention vectors $\mathbf{K}$ and $\mathbf{V}$ that will help the decoders focus on appropriate places in the input sequence.
+The output of the top encoder is then transformed into a set of attention vectors $\mathbf{K}$ and $\mathbf{V}$ passed to the decoders.

 .footnote[Credits: Jay Alammar, [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/).]

+???

+R: Check UDL

 ---